 It Is Already In The Past So It Does Not Exist

 For those who haven't visited Thailand it might help to know that the population is 99% Buddhist.
 This combined with the fact that Thailand is still by in large an agrarian society means that the Thais are a very non-confrontational and family oriented people.
-It is unusual to see arguments among Thais and they have a very flexible and laid back attitude to life in general.
+It is unusual to see arguments among Thais.
+They have a very flexible and laid back attitude to life in general.

 How relaxing to spend your day doing the things you want to do and interacting with those who bring you happiness.
 And surprisingly, even though we are still living almost paycheck to paycheck here I have very little stress over my finances in the future.

 Truly we have just this moment.
-You have no idea what the next moment will bring, so why not be content and happy with what you have and enjoy it to its fullest rather than focusing on what you don't have and a future that may never come.
+You have no idea what the next moment will bring.
+So why not be content and happy with what you have? njoy it to its fullest rather than focusing on what you don't have.
+Don't think about a future that may never come.